 F0 00 53 43 01 00 4D 02 02 F7

-5th byte (WISH) is now 0x01, because we are setting a value.
-6th byte (AMOUNT) is 0x00, because we are setting only one value.
-Following bytes are MESSAGE_TYPE and MESSAGE_SUBTYPE, parameter of channel we want to change (code for CC channel for pots is 0x02), and a new value for channel, 0x02.
+5th byte is now 1, because we are setting a value.
+6th byte is 0, because we are setting only one value.
+Following bytes are message type and sub-type, parameter of channel we want to change (code for CC channel for pots is 02), and a new value for channel, 02.

 F0 00 53 43 41 4d 00 01 F7

-Again, ID followed by ACK, followed by MESSAGE_TYPE/MESSAGE_SUBTYPE and final byte 0x01, which means controller has successfully written one new value.
+Again, ID followed by ACK, followed by type/sub-type and final byte 1, which means controller has successfully written one new value.
 Note that these are permanent changes, that is, all values are written to microcontroller EEPROM, meaning that they won’t be replaced by defaults next time controller starts-up.

 There is another type of message, “hello world”, used for setting up SysEx communication with controller: